z0rc/dotfiles/README.md

 ## Local paths
 Local binaries can be put into `$HOME/.local/bin`, it's added to `$PATH` by default.
 Also man pages can be put into `$XDG_DATA_HOME/man`.

+## *env
+Pyenv and similar extensions are lazy-loaded, it meant that they won't be initialized on shell init.
+Activation is done on the first execution.
+Check out output of `type -f pyenv` in shell and [`zsh/rc.d/14_rbpynodlua_env.zsh`].